Chart Color Schemes

 Sadleir faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.5%, significantly lower than Greater Sydney's average of 38.0%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.2%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.5%).
-Vocational credentials are prevalent, with 31.8% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (21.8%).
+Vocational credentials are prominent, with 31.8% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (21.8%).

 Frequently Asked Questions - Education